ShawMerlin/NES-Slotmaster/README.md

 # Features of the NES Slotmaster
-- Open sourced, build it yourself, make changes, sell them, whatever tickles your fancy.
+- Open sourced, build it yourself, make changes, the world is your burrito. <BR>
 - No modification is need to your NES Console.
-Just enough skill to remove the top portion and swap the connector.
+Just enough skill to remove the top portion and swap the connector. <BR>
 - Uses an existing 72 pin Connector.
-(Designing a brand new connector is not in my wheelhouse)
+(Designing a brand new connector is not in my wheelhouse) <BR>
-- The NES Cartridge is held close to the door of the NES so it's easy to grab and remove from the console.
+- The NES Cartridge is held close to the door of the NES so it's easy to grab and remove from the console. <BR>
-- Minimul components, this can be built for less than $20.
+- Minimul components, this can be built for less than $20. <BR>
 - PCB uses a through hole design so this will be easier to solder for beginners.
-I great first project.
+I great first project. <BR>
-- Can be used with the RF Shielding on the top and the bottom if desired, there is plenty of clearance.
+- Can be used with the RF Shielding on the top and the bottom if desired, there is plenty of clearance. <BR>
 <Br>
 The 3D Model for this design was influenced by malleetech123 on Thingiverse.
 Huge shoutout to him!! <BR>
 A design using FPC Cables is in the works, it won't be as beginner friendly but will have less holes to solder.